 1. Get a suitable connector.
 For this project you’ll need to search (eBay/Aliexpress) for a SNES Controller Extension.
 Cut into the cable and expose the wires, this is the one I used

 2. Find the pinout for your controller.
 PINOUTS.RU is a good source, for example here is the one for the SNES Controller http://pinoutsguide.com/Game/snescontroller_pinout.shtml.
 Use a multimeters continuity test to quickly map the pins to wires.

 3. Wire the connector to the Arduino.
-I’ve included the pin information in the Arduino sketch, so for example DE9 Pin1 goes to Arduino Pin 2 (CONTROL_PAD_UP).
+I’ve included the pin information in the Arduino sketch, so for example SNES proprietary connector Pin1 goes to Arduino +5v.